-- 6. On the reports at issue the respondent disclosed staff members as the payee for multiple entries.
-The report did not properly disclose the categories of goods or services for which the expenditures were made.
-The reimbursements totaled approximately \$8,100.
-Reimbursement of a staff member must be reported in one of two ways.
+- 5. On her July 2005 and January 2006 semiannual campaign finance reports the respondent disclosed members of her staff as the payee for multiple entries.
+The reimbursements totaled approximately \$600.
+Reimbursement of a staff member may be reported in one of two ways.
 Neither of those methods were used and the actual payee was not disclosed.
-Therefore, there is credible evidence of violations of section 254.031 of the Election Code and section 20.61 of the Ethics Commission Rules. - 7.
+Therefore, there is credible evidence of a violation of section 254.031 of the Election Code and section 20.61 of the Ethics Commission Rules. - 6.
 A candidate who makes political expenditures from the candidate's personal funds may reimburse those personal funds from political contributions only if the expenditures from personal funds were fully reported as political expenditures, including the payees, dates, purposes, and amounts of the expenditures and the report clearly designates those expenditures as having been made from the person's personal funds and that the expenditures are subject to reimbursement.
 ELEC.
-CODE § 253.035(h). - 8.
+CODE § 253.035(h). - 7.
 In the alternative, a candidate who makes political expenditures from the candidate's personal funds may report the amount expended as a loan and may reimburse personal funds from political contributions in the amount of the reported loan.
 ELEC.
-CODE § 253.0351(a). - 9.
-On the reports at issue the respondent disclosed multiple reimbursements to herself.
-The reimbursements totaled approximately \$10,900.
+CODE § 253.0351(a). - 8.
+Ethics Advisory Opinion No. 347 (1996) concludes that if a candidate or officeholder uses a personal car for political purposes, reporting is required only if and when the candidate or officeholder pays himself reimbursement from political contributions. - 9.
+The respondent's January 2005, July 2005, January 2006, and July 2006 semiannual reports disclosed multiple reimbursements to herself.
+The disclosures by the respondent of reimbursement to herself for mileage were properly reported.
+The total amount of improperly reported reimbursement to the respondent was approximately \$1,100.
 The evidence indicates that the respondent did not previously disclose the political expenditures for the reimbursements as having been made from the respondent's personal funds with the intent to seek reimbursement.
 Therefore, there is credible evidence of a violation of section 253.035(h) of the Election Code.